brycewray/eleventy_solo/src/posts/2021/04/speaking-up-for-sass.md

 ```
 {% endraw %}

-.&nbsp;.&nbsp;.&nbsp;which will generate the following CSS (using the variables from our earlier example):
+.&nbsp;.&nbsp;.&nbsp;which will generate the following CSS:

 {% raw %}